-Statistics presented in this section of the chapter have been obtained principally from State Fisheries Authorities and Australian Bureau of Statistics collections.
-In New South Wales, South Australia, Western Australia and the Northern Territory the information is derived from returns collected from licensed fishermen.
-In Queensland the statistics have been based mainly on Fish Board receipts.
-Data for Victoria were obtained by the ABS from buyers and processors up to the end of 1978-79.
-However for subsequent years the Victorian State Fisheries Authority has introduced its own collection based on returns collected from licensed fishermen.
-Tasmania data are obtained mainly by the ABS from buyers and processors.
-Additionally, details of New South Wales tuna production are supplied by CSIRO and particulars of Australian pearl culture have been collected and supplied by the Fisheries Division of the Department of Primary Industry.
+Statistics presented in this section of the chapter are obtained from the collections of State Fisheries Authorities.
+In all States except Queensland and Tasmania, the information is derived from returns collected from licensed fishermen.
+In Queensland the statistics have, to date, been based mainly on Fish Board receipts, but a new collection from fishermen, fish wholesalers and processors is now being developed.
+Tasmanian data are obtained from buyers and processors.
+Additionally, details of New South Wales tuna production are supplied by the CSIRO and particulars of Australian pearl culture have been collected and supplied by the Fisheries Division of the Department of Primary Industry.

-Australian fisheries production statistics are generally in terms of the form in which they are taken from the water.
+Australian fisheries production statistics are generally in terms of the form in which the products are taken from the water.
 For example, the statistics of fish production published in this chapter are in terms of 'estimated live weights' which are calculated from landed weights by using conversion factors for each species in each State.
 These conversion factors allow for the fact that the quantities of fish reported are frequently in a gutted, headed and gutted, or otherwise reduced condition.
 Crustaceans are reported on an 'estimated live weight' basis and molluscs (edible) on a 'gross (in-shell) weight' basis.
 The figures for pearl-shell and trochus-shell refer to the actual quantities of dry shell for sale and exclude the weight of the fish.